ZSedillo/Loginpage_Encryption/README.md

             <param-value>jdbc:derby://localhost:1527/UserDB</param-value>
         </init-param>

-# Make you have JavaDB installed for the database to work
+# Note : Make you have JavaDB installed for the database to work
-# UserDB SQL Codes using the executable command: You can create as many usernames, passwords, and roles as you want
-  CREATE TABLE USER_INFO (
+UserDB SQL Codes using the executable command: You can create as many usernames, passwords, and roles as you want CREATE TABLE USER_INFO (
       username VARCHAR(30),
       password VARCHAR(20),